ASUS ROG Phone 8 Pro vs Google Pixel 8

 Frequently Asked Questions

-ASUS ROG Phone 8 Pro excels if you value first rog phone with ip68 water/dust resistance and telephoto lens.
-Google Pixel 8 is better if you prioritize unprecedented 7 years of full os and security updates.
-Pick based on your budget and daily use.
+ASUS ROG Phone 8 Pro is the better choice if you prioritize first rog phone with ip68 water/dust resistance and telephoto lens.
+Google Pixel 8 wins if you value unprecedented 7 years of full os and security updates.
+Both are rated highly (4.7★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure